JinyanSu1/jinyansu1.github.io/README.md

 I am Jinyan Su.
 I do research in machine learning and natural language processing.

 I am eager to explore problems from real data and am actively looking for part time/full time research intern opportunities.
-Please don't hesitate to contact me resume if you have such opportunity:)
+Please don't hesitate to contact me for resume if you have such opportunity:)

 ## Contact
-Email: jinyansu6@gmail.com
+Email: js3673[@]cornell.edu
 <br>[Twitter](https://twitter.com/SuJinyan6); [Linkedin](https://www.linkedin.com/in/jinyan-su-b3b856276/);

 ## Papers